Lab Assignment 2: BlackJack

 the assignment.
 For answers in natural language please use English;

-spend some time on cleaning your code; make it simpler,
+spend some time on cleaning up your code; make it simpler,

 remove unneccessary things, etc.